oussama-abid/Eshop/README.md

 ### Using Server-Client version (CuI or GUI)

 1. Start the server: `Server/EshopServer.java`.
-2. Run the CLI or GUI client using `ui/Main.java`.
+2. Run the CUI or GUI client using `ui/Main.java`.

     Note: Uncomment `//listenForServerMessages();` inside `requestArticleList()` in `client/ServerRequest.java` to test real-time updates.